ibrod83/nodejs-web-scraper/readme.md

 #### Add additional conditions

-In some cases, using the cheerio-advanced-selectors isn't enough to properly filter the DOM nodes.
+In some cases, using the cheerio selectors isn't enough to properly filter the DOM nodes.
 This is where the "condition" hook comes in.
 Both OpenLinks and DownloadContent can register a function with this hook, allowing you to decide if this DOM node should be scraped, by returning true or false.

 ```javascript